-DIRECTORS AND "FOR" PROPOSALS 2, 4, 5 AND 6 AND FOR "ONE YEAR" IN PROPOSALS.
-IVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE ⊠ Election of Directors: NOMINEES: 2.
+AND "FOR" PROPOSALS 2 2, 4, 5, 6, AGAINS NDS A VOTE "FOR" THE ELECTION OF DIRECTORS I PROPOSAL 7 AND FOR "ONE YEAR" IN PROPOSAL 3.
+VELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X 1.
+Election of Directors: 2.
 To approve, by non-binding advisory vote, executive compensation.
-FOR ALL NOMINEES To determine, by non-binding advisory vote, the frequency of full full full full full full full f FOR ALL EXCEPT (See instructions below) 4.
-To approve the Company's 2021 Incentive Plan.
-To approve the Company's 2021 Non-Employee Director Stock and Deferred Compensation Plan.
-INSTRUCTIONS: To withhold authority to vote for any individual nomines(s), mark "FOR ALL EXCEPT" and fill in the direle next to each nomines you wish to withhold, as shown here: To ratify the appointment of Deloitle & Touche LLP as our independent media accounting firm for the fiscal year ending December 31, 2021.
-To change the address on your account, please check the box at right and In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Annual Meeting.
-This proxy when properly executed will be voted as directed herein by the undersigned shareholder.
-If no direction is made, this proxy will be voted FOR ALL NOMINEES in Proposal 1, FOR Proposals 2, 4, 5 and 6, FOR ONE YEAR in Proposal 3.
-MARK "X" HERE IF YOU PLAN TO ATTEND THE MEETING. indicate your new address in the address space above.
-Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Signature of Shareholder Date: Signature of Shareholder Cate: Mole: Please agniesacity as your name or names appear on this Proxy.
-When shares are held jornity, each holder should sign.
-When agring as execution, administration, attorney, trustee or guardian, please give full little as such if the agrier is a compression, please sign full corporate name by outhorized officer, giving full title as such.
-If signer is a partnership, please sign in partnership name by authorized person.
+NOMINEES - Class I Directors: OR AGAINST ABSTAIN Barbara J. Duganier To determine, by non-binding advisory vote, the frequency of future stockholder advisory votes on executive compensation.
+Tyler Glover titule accentificati actions y todas on executive compensation.
+Dana F. McGinnis To approve the Company's 2021 Incentive Plan. for AGAINST ABSTITUTE FOR AGAINST ABST To approve the Company's 2021 Non-Employee Director Stock and Deferred Compensation Plan.
+To ratify the appointment of Deloite & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021.
+To consider a stockholder proposal requesting that the Board of Directors take actions to declassify the Board of Directors.
+In their discretion, the proxies are authorized to vote upon such other business as ma properly come before the Annual Meeting.
+This proxy when properly executed will be vote as directed herein by the undersigned shareholder.
+If no direction is made, this prox will be voted FOR ALL NOMINEES in Proposal 1, FOR Proposals 2, 4, 5 and 6, FO To change the address on your account, please check the box at ri- ndicate your new address in the address space above.
+Please no changes to the registered name(s) on the account may not be submit his method. ote that ONE YEAR in Proposal 3, and AGAINST Proposal 7.
+MARK "X" HERE IF YOU PLAN TO ATTEND THE MEETING.
+Signature of Shareholder Date: Signature of Shareholder Date: